brandongregory/dndhelp/src/5e-character-creation/what-armor-should-i-wear.md

 ---
 layout: article.njk
-meta_title: "Armor types in DnD 5e"
+meta_title: "Armor Types in DnD 5e"
 meta_description: "Light armor, medium armor, or heavy armor?
 This can be confusing, but the mechanics provide some clear advantages for each.
 Here's a primer."
 author: "Brandon Gregory"
 section_name: character-creation